Nonprofits are not traditional businesses.

-And, they operate differently than for-profit businesses on a fundamental level.
+And they operate differently than for-profit businesses on a fundamental level.

-But, just because nonprofits aren’t in it for the money doesn’t mean they can or should ignore branding.
+Just because nonprofits aren’t in it for the money doesn’t mean they can or should ignore branding.

-As Matt Schwartz of Philanthropy News Digest points out, nonprofits simply don’t provide the same instant gratification of a traditional purchase.
+As Matt Schwartz of Philanthropy News Digest points out, nonprofits don’t provide the same instant gratification of a traditional purchase.
 Instead, nonprofits appeal to people to invest their time and money in a cause that’s far less tangible.

 So, what is a brand in the nonprofit world?
 Schwartz defines a nonprofit brand as: